dan-schel/train-disruptions/docs/database/querying-the-database.md

 # Querying the database

-All database functions require you to have a `Database` instance ([created here](/server/database/init-database.ts)) and a the model you wish to query.
+All database functions require you to have a `Database` instance ([created here](/server/database/init-database.ts)) and the model you wish to query.
 "Model" is a synonym for "entity", i.e. what relational databases call a "table" or what MongoDB calls "collection".
 Models will be kept in the [server/database/models](/server/database/models/models.ts) folder.

 ```ts
 import { initDatabase } from "server/database/init-database";